Chargeback ReversalHow to Get Your Money Back in 8 Simple Steps

 Chargeback Reversal

-81% of US cardholders claim to have disputed at least one transaction out of convenience, rather than because it was a genuine case of fraud or merchant error.
-This is a practice called “friendly fraud,” and it can be a serious drain on your resources.
+81% of US cardholders freely admit to having disputed at least one transaction out of convenience, rather than because it was a genuine case of fraud or merchant error.
+This is a practice called first-party chargeback misuse — or “friendly fraud,” as it’s more commonly known — and it can be a serious drain on your resources.
+Data published by Visa suggests that roughly three out of four chargebacks requested by customers are probably cases of this first-party chargeback abuse.

 In this article, we’ll delve into the ins and outs of the chargeback reversal process.
 We’ll explore how to prepare for disputes, how to respond, and how to apply these methods to your business strategy.